-Spring for a more-room economy seat
+Spring for a More-Room Economy Seat

-If you can’t spring for economy plus, then try and score these seats (although some airlines do charge for the exit row).
+If you can’t spring for economy plus, then try and score an exit row or bulkhead seat (although some airlines do charge for the exit row).
 Every inch of room counts on long-haul flights.

-Long hours on a plane can cause pressure and swelling, so slip on a pair of socks as you rest.Continue to 5 of 10 below.
+Long hours on a plane can cause pressure and swelling, so slip on a pair of socks as you rest.

 Thanks to dry recycled cabin air, you can get really dehydrated on a long flight.
 There are some who say no alcohol, but I will indulge in a glass of wine or an adult beverage or two.
 But I will also drink lots of water.

 Again, you are not at home, so you need to do what you can to recreate it to get your rest.
 And while neck pillows look silly, it will support your head as you sleep.
-And a good sleep mask blocks out light, which also helps with sleep.Continue to 9 of 10 below.
+And a good sleep mask blocks out light, which also helps with sleep.

 These can be a lifesaver by cutting out the noise on an airplane, including the engine whine, the children’s whine and other assorted sounds.

-You may not like what’s available on an airline’s inflight entertainment system, so make sure your smartphone, tablet or eReader is loaded with content.
+You may not like what’s available on an airline’s in-flight entertainment system, so make sure your smartphone, tablet or eReader is loaded with content.
 And make sure your airline has in-seat power outlets or bring your own portable electronics charger.